-Louis co-founded VOTO Mobile in 2012.
-VOTO is a Ghana-based social enterprise that seeks to create a more effective conversation between decision-makers in Africa and the populations they are meant to serve.
+Louis co-founded Viamo in 2012.
+Viamo is a Ghana-based social enterprise that seeks to create a more effective conversation between decision-makers in emerging markets and the populations they are meant to serve.
 The firm has developed a cutting-edge software solution that allows organizations to engage with large populations.

 As an individual, Louis invests in and advises Africa-based social entreprises.
 He also supports Rent-to-Own, an equipment distribution and financining organization targeting small-holder farmers.